Loghain

-Loghain Mac Tir is a fictional character from BioWare's Dragon Age franchise.
+Loghain Mac Tir is a character from BioWare's Dragon Age media franchise.
 He hails from the kingdom of Ferelden, a realm in the world of Thedas, where the Dragon Age series is set.
 Loghain first appears in the 2009 novel The Stolen Throne as one of its main characters alongside his friend, King Maric Theirin.
 The novel's story is set during their youth, where Loghain served as Maric's right hand during Ferelden's war against the Orlesian Empire.
 He would next appear in The Calling, eleven years after King Maric and his companions ventured into the Deep Roads as described in The Stolen Throne, and eight years after the rebellion led by Prince Maric managed to liberate Ferelden from the Orlesians.

 He made his video game debut in Dragon Age: Origins, which was released shortly after the release of The Calling, as one of the video game's main antagonists.
 Depending on the player's choices in Origins, Loghain may appear in a cameo role in the expansion for Origins, Dragon Age: Origins – Awakening, as well as a supporting role in Dragon Age: Inquisition.
 He is voiced by Simon Templeman for all media.

-His critical reception has been positive, with attention drawn to his effectiveness as a compelling and morally complex villain who many players could empathize with.
+Critics have praised Loghain as a morally complex villain whose motives remain understandable despite the severity of his actions.